NatVanG/PBI-Inspector/README.md

 ## <a id="customrulesexamples"></a>Custom Rules Examples

-*Please note that this section is not a guide to creating custom rules, just a very high-level overview and some examples for now.
-I intend to write such a guide in the near future.*
+*Please note that this section is not a guide to creating custom rules, just a very high-level overview and some examples.
+I'm currently writing a guide to rule creation in the project's wiki, see **[Anatomy of a rules file](https://github.com/NatVanG/PBI-Inspector/wiki/Anatomy-of-a-rules-file)**.*

 A PBI Inspector test is written in json and is in in three parts:
 1. The [JSONLogic](https://json-everything.net/json-logic) rule